Pharmacology of cell excitation

 Isoproterenol is used to increase the heart rate and the force of heart muscle contraction, while atenolol is used for the opposite purpose. β2-selective adrenergic agonists like terbutaline relax smooth muscle in the bronchi and are used to treat asthma.
 They also relax smooth muscle in the uterus and are used to suppress premature labor.

 Xylometazoline induces vasoconstriction and is applied locally to the nasal mucous membranes in order to suppress congestion.
 Clonidine was developed with similar intention, but turned out to be an α2-selective agonist.
 Since α2 receptors prominently function in presynaptic feedback in adrenergic synapses, it actually reduces signaling efficiency in those synapses.
-It is used in the treatment of hypertension and has also found a variety of other applications that are related to additional physiological roles of α2 receptors.
+It is used in the treatment of hypertension, as well as of various other conditions that range from pain to addiction and point to additional physiological roles of α2 receptors.

 α-Methyldopa and guanethidine do not interact directly with adrenergic receptors; instead, they act as “false transmitters”.
-This curious action mode is explained in the next slide.
+This peculiar mode of action is explained in the next slide.

 Methyldopa is a false transmitter in noradrenergic synapses

-α-Methyldopa is a prodrug; after uptake into adrenergic neurons, it undergoes decarboxylation to α-methyldopamine.
+α-Methyldopa is a prodrug; after crossing the blood brain barrier in the same way as l-DOPA (see slide 3.5.5), it is taken up into adrenergic neurons and undergoes decarboxylation to α-methyldopamine.
 The metabolite is transported into presynaptic transmitter vesicles.
 The capacity of these vesicles for storing transmitter is limited, and therefore norepinephrine is displaced.
 When the presynaptic cell is activated, the false transmitter is released; it fails to stimulate postsynaptic α1 receptors but activates presynaptic α2 receptors, which exercise feedback inhibition on presynaptic transmitter release.

 Drugs that act on the membrane transport of monoamine transmitters